EURO CRIME

 • Allen, Michael thriller writer, also known as Michael Bradford, Patrick Read and writer of the 'Grumpy Old Bookman' blog.

-• Alleyn, Susanne author of the Aristide Ravel series set in Revolutionary France.
+• Alleyn, Susanne author of the Aristide Ravel series set in Revolutiony France.

 • Alper, Debi author of 'Nirvana Bites' and 'Trading Tatiana'.